A1EBD7CC0EB3/Repo-au-Tomato/README.md

 `.github/workflows/add-teams.yml`

-Usage: comment in an issue with the repo-create label `/add-teams repo_name team1 team2 team3`
+Usage: comment in an issue with the "repo-creation" label `/add-teams repo_name team1 team2 team3`

 ```
 name: Add Teams to Repository